There’s a lot of misinformation regarding coffee grounds and how they affect your houseplants (for better or worse).

 Coffee grounds can stunt weeds and help block them from sprouting, which can reduce the amount of manual weeding.

 While not proven, there is some evidence suggesting coffee grounds on the surface may also repel slugs and snails.

 Alternatively, you can mix the grounds into the soil, where they’ll provide not only organic matter but also improve aeration.

-Remember, they’re not a substitute for fertilizer but instead can be used to augment the feedings and improve beneficial microbial populations that would otherwise feed off of the fertilizer.
+Remember, they’re not a substitute for fertilizer but can be used to augment the feedings and improve beneficial microbial populations that would otherwise feed off the fertilizer.

 Applying as a Compost

 Mix equal parts of coffee grounds, grass clippings, and yellow leaves to create a simple compost that can keep your gardenia’s roots warm while providing tasty organic material.

 You can also put the coffee grounds in your actual compost pile (along with the paper coffee filters or an equal amount of leaf matter) to boost the potency and efficiency of the compost pile.

 Coffee grounds provide a slow-release fertilizer with a high concentration of nitrogen, phosphorous, and potassium when planted in early spring.

 Not only will this boost the compost, but it will generally benefit any worms, especially in worm boxes, as long as you continue adding an equal amount of carbon material along with the grounds.